Investing in I Bonds: Making Lemonade out of Inflationary Lemons

 Is rising inflation souring your financial plans?
 As we covered in our report, “Interest Rates, Inflation, and Investment Strategy,” protecting the bulk of your wealth is mostly about building and maintaining a well-structured investment portfolio with a few anti-inflation elements.
 Outside of your core portfolio, there is also a potentially sweet deal for turning some of inflation’s lemons into lemonade.
 We’re talking about U.S. Series I Saving Bonds (“I Bonds”).

 I Bonds are not a cure-all for inflation.
 And there is a thing or two to know about them before you decide whether to proceed.
 But as one of few holdings whose payouts are indexed to inflation, they may offer a refreshing haven for a portion of your emergency funds or similar cash reserves.

 What Are I Bonds?

 I Bonds are inflation-indexed savings bonds issued by the U.S. Treasury.
 Practically speaking, the interest you earn on your I Bond is the sum of two rates:

 Fixed Rate + Inflation Rate = I Bond Composite Rate

-No wonder I Bonds are receiving increased attention—and investor dollars—even though they’ve been around since 1998.
-Where else can you earn nearly 10% annually, essentially risk-free, on relatively accessible cash?
-If you’re aware of similar opportunities, please let us know!
+No wonder I Bonds have received increased attention—and investor dollars—even though they’ve been around since 1998.
+In the 6 months prior (May-October 2022) to the latest rate change, you could have earned almost 10% annually, essentially risk-free, on relatively accessible cash.

 The Rules of I Bond Engagement